muralialakuntla3/Book-store/README.md

 - Global Slack Messages -> this settings for after build status you need to include slack in Jenkinsfile
 - Slack -> this is for slack intigration in Jenkinsfile -> workspace , token -> test connection
 ### Create Pipeline job for Application
-- configure node details if any ( install java & docker)
 - create pipeline job for application
 - configure github details
 - select branch and specify Jenkinsfile path